-The Borough Council's 1998 Local Plan Inset Map for North & South Wootton included character areas [Built Environment type A] which are within the village but protected from development.
-These same areas have been identified now as 'Local Green Spaces', whose woodland or open quality is essential to the character of the village, whether or not there is public access in future.
+The Borough Council's previous (1998) Local Plan included character areas which are within the village but protected from development.
+These same areas were designated 'Local Green Spaces' in the first Plan, whose woodland or open quality is essential to the character of the village, whether or not there is public access in future.
+The revised Plan will continue these designations.